Kim Kardashian Rocks Massive Cleavage As She Squats On The Floor

 “Please Kim bless my 32DDDs I can’t find bras anywhere,” begged a third desperate fan.

 Others went totally off topic.
-One person asked if Kim would do their homework and another begged for the reality star to listen to his music.
+One person asked if Kim would do their homework, and another begged for the reality star to listen to his music.
 Many more wanted to be followed on their social media platforms.

-To keep up with Kim Kardashian, follow the busy Keeping Up with the Kardashians star on her highly popular Instagram account.
+To keep up with Kim Kardashian, follow the busy Keeping Up With The Kardashians star on her highly popular Instagram account.